 Description: Directed reading for students with advanced graduate standing to enhance students' understanding in areas where they wish additional knowledge.
-Offered for variable credit, 1-6 credit hours,
+Credit hours: 1-6

 EDTC 6880 Internship in Education Prerequisites: Consent of instructor.

 Description: Directed off campus experiences designed to relate ideas and concepts to problems encountered in the management of the school program.
 Offered for variable credit, 1-8 credit hours, maximum of 8 credit